rp-/BlueMouse/README.md

 It depends more on the used Android ROM/firmware than on the actual device, Currently known to work devices/software versions are:

-  * HTC G1/Dream with Cyanogenmod 6
+  * HTC G1/Dream - Cyanogenmod 6
-  * Google Nexus S with stock ROM
+  * HTC One S - Stock ROM
-  * HTC Vision/Desire Z with Cyanogenmod 7
+  * HTC Vision/Desire Z - Cyanogenmod 7
+  * Google Nexus S - Stock ROM
-  * LG Optimus P990/2x with Cyanogenmod 7
+  * LG Optimus P990/2x - Cyanogenmod 7

 Known not to work:

-  * HTC Desire with stock ROM
+  * HTC Desire - Stock ROM
-  * LG Optimus P990/2x stock ROM
+  * LG Optimus P990/2x - Stock ROM

 Instuctions for foolography unleashed
 -------------------------------------